twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 > The web-platform-tests project is a cross-browser test suite for the Web-platform stack.
 Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software that is compatible with other implementations, and that later implementations will be compatible with their implementations.

-Most browsers automatically sync these tests to their own repositories, and use them to help prevent any set of changes from accidentally regressing web-compatibility.
+Most browsers automatically sync these tests to their own repositories and use them to help prevent any set of changes from accidentally regressing web-compatibility.
 At the time of this post, there are a whopping 41,492 WPTs, each of which made up of one or more subtests, for a grand total of _1,711,211 subtests_.
 That's a lot!

 The `web-platform-tests` group also maintains a website called [wpt.fyi](https://wpt.fyi/results/?label=experimental&label=master&aligned), which provides a dashboard to view the results of any and all WPTs for the included browsers.